Andersog/webcrawler/README.md

 ```

-Once running the console will provide further instructions
+Once the app is running, the console will provide further instructions.

 ## Approach

-The program uses a simple Breadth-first approach to identifying links and visiting them.
+The program uses a simple breadth-first approach to identify links and visit them.
-As this tasked was time-boxed to < 4 hours, I decided that I would prioritise testing of the functionality:
+As this tasked was time-boxed to < 4 hours, I decided that I would prioritise testing the functionality of:

-- Scraping html for page links which match the domain
+- scraping html for links which match a provided domain
-- Tracking pages which have been visited, and which to visit next
+- tracking pages which have been visited, and which to visit next

 Once I was confident that this functionality was working, the logic required to connect things should be relatively simple and could be covered by some
 E2E style testing.

-On the other side, this did mean some compromises and limitations were made:
+A couple of compromises and limitations were made:
 - The crawler will only pick up links which are on the html, any dynamically generated content will not be read.
 - It's possible we could improve performance if we enabled some multi-threading on the Webcrawler, but I chose to keep the service small in scope and simple to be more confident of the functionality.